Chocolate chunk hot cross buns

-Having said that, this time of the year also brings with it Easter eggs and hot cross buns and no-one can be angry about that.
-And let me just say this: I don’t get people who don’t like hot cross buns.
-I am in no way a fan of raisins but good grief, there is something about a hot cross bun that gets me as excited as teenage girl at a One Direction concert.
-Eaten as is, toasted then slathered in butter, left to go stale then drenched in custard and baked and served with even more custard.
-I want it all.
-I bake hot cross buns every year around Easter but this year I decided to amp it up a little because well, why the hell not?
+I don’t get people who don’t like hot cross buns.
+In no way am I a fan of raisins but there is something about them that get me so excited.
+Eaten as is, toasted then slathered in butter, left to go stale then drenched in custard and baked and served with even more custard, I want them all.
+I bake a batch of these spiced, sweet buns every year around Easter but this year I decided to amp it up a little.

-There is just simply nothing as wonderful as having a hot, straight-from-the-oven hot cross bun with a cup of coffee for breakfast so add these to your must-make list for Easter.
+There is just simply nothing as wonderful as having a hot, straight-from-the-oven hot cross bun with a cup of coffee for Easter breakfast or brunch so add these to your must-make list.
 You won’t be disappointed.

 - 500 g flour